LDwigantoro/Social-Media-NodeJS/README.md

 # Social-Media-NodeJS
-APIs for e-commerce built with NodeJs, ExpressJs, and MongoDB
+APIs for e-commerce built with NodeJs, ExpressJs, and MongoDB.